 - Try turning the TV on with nothing connected.

 Remove the screws from the back panel and carefully lift it off.
-Look at the power supply board (the one connected to the power cord input).
-Check for capacitors with bulging or domed tops, brown or black residue around components, or burn marks on the circuit board.
+Locate the power supply board, which connects to where the power cord plugs in.

 #When Should You Contact Philips Support?